Miss Universe Philippines 2020

 Miss Universe Philippines 2020 was the first edition of the Miss Universe Philippines pageant under its new organization.
-Previously, the Philippine franchise for Miss Universe was under Binibining Pilipinas Charities, Inc. The coronation night was initially scheduled for 3 May 2020.
-However, due to the COVID-19 pandemic, it moved at least twice; first to 14 June 2020, and later to 25 October 2020, at the Cordillera Convention Hall, Baguio Country Club in Baguio, Benguet.
+Previously, the Philippine franchise for Miss Universe was under Binibining Pilipinas Charities, Inc. The coronation night was initially scheduled for May 3, 2020.
+However, due to the COVID-19 pandemic, it moved at least twice; first to June 14, 2020, and later to October 25, 2020, at the Cordillera Convention Hall, Baguio Country Club in Baguio, Benguet.

-Miss Universe Philippines 2019 Gazini Ganados crowned Rabiya Mateo of Iloilo City as Miss Universe Philippines 2020.
-The competition also featured the debut of the new Filipina crown, crafted by the Villarica family, who is known for running the Villarica Pawnshop.
+Rabiya Mateo of Iloilo City won the competition, succeeding Miss Universe Philippines 2019, Gazini Ganados of Talisay, Cebu The competition also featured the debut of the new Filipina crown, crafted by the Villarica family, who is known for running the Villarica Pawnshop.

 Mateo eventually represented the Philippines at the Miss Universe 2020 pageant and finished as a Top 21 semi-finalist.

 Contestants from forty-six localities competed in this edition.
 The pageant was hosted by KC Montero.
 American Idol alumnus Jessica Sanchez and Filipino actors Allen Cecilio, Anjo Damiles, and Kevin Montillano performed as musical guests.

 Background

 Selection of participants

 In December 2019, the organization launched its search for the next Filipina who would represent the Philippines at the Miss Universe 2020 competition.
-The deadline of the submission of applications was on 18 January 2020, and the screenings were set to take place from 20 January to 24 January 2020.
+The deadline of the submission of applications was on January 18, 2020, and the screenings were set to take place from January 20 to 24.

-However, on 25 January 2020, the new owners of the franchise introduced an Accredited Partner Programme, where provinces and cities could send one contestant each locality through an accredited partner.
-Walk-in contestants are still accepted by the organization until 31 January 2020, after which the contestants went through a final screening on 1 February 2020.
-The walk-in contestants who passed the final screening were then adopted by an accredited partner and joined all other contestants that were determined by an accredited partner on 10 February 2020.
-On 14 February 2020, the fifty-two contestants of Miss Universe Philippines 2020 were presented during the Red Carpet Presentation at Manila Hotel.
+However, on January 25, the new owners of the franchise introduced an Accredited Partner Program, where provinces and cities could send one contestant from each locality through an accredited partner.
+Walk-in contestants are still accepted by the organization until 31 January 2020, after which the contestants went through a final screening on February 1.
+The walk-in contestants who passed the final screening were then adopted by an accredited partner and joined all other contestants that were determined by an accredited partner on February 10.
+On February 14, the fifty-two contestants of Miss Universe Philippines 2020 were presented during the Red Carpet Presentation at Manila Hotel.